ThibeauK/forumistic-blog/posts/post9.md

 Graphic design has transformed in relation to computer hardware.
-Digital designs reflect human's rapid technological advancements.
-Works have turned themselves against the experimental art from before.
-Untranscribable machines have replaced the past hackable devices.
-Contemporary artists are stuck in an endless loop of cleanliness embodied by their sleek devices.
+Digital works reflect Western societes' addiction to technological advancements.
+Hackable machines have evolved into untranscribable devices.
+Works have turned themselves against the previous experimental art.
+Technology developed contemporary designers, stuck in an endless loop of cleanliness.
 Becoming ever more clueless off their function.